Who should take the certificate?

 The certificate program can be completed within one university quarter.
-This face-to-face course is designed as 7 full day class sessions, plus a case study project presented over two days.
-A typical schedule will be 9 consecutive Saturdays, 8 a.m. to 5 p.m. each day. (see when and where is it offered below).
+A typical schedule will be 8 - 9 consecutive Saturdays, 8 a.m. to 5 p.m. each day. (see when and where is it offered below).
 On the first day, students are assigned a case study on which they will work for the duration of the program.
 This case study will be presented on the last day and a half of class; the final grade in the class is based on this project.
 Students can expect to spend a minimum of 18 hours outside of class working on this case study project.

-This intensive-format course is offered thrice each year, winter, spring and fall quarters.
-For fall quarter 2017, the dates will be September 23 through November 18 (Saturdays only), 8 a.m. to 5 p.m.
+This intensive-format course is offered three times a year, winter, spring and fall quarters.
+For fall quarter 2018, the dates will be September 29 through November 17 (Saturdays only), 8 a.m. to 5 p.m.
 Class location is in our University City Center, 6256 Greenwich Drive, San Diego, CA 92121.
 You may call the center for directions at 858-534-9999.

 Enrollment is open to anyone with an interest in working in the field of case management; a